Browse by Medical Category

 Our surgeons have achieved a number of landmark milestones in treating gastroesophageal conditions.
 They are among the few in the country who can treat cancers of the stomach and esophagus in a completely minimally invasive manner.
 Our surgeons are accomplished researchers who are at the forefront of the latest surgical and medical innovations, sharing knowledge and expertise to more quickly develop procedures that can dramatically improve their patients’ quality of life.

-Mass General surgeons were also among the first to perform antireflux surgery and repair hiatal hernias laparoscopically.
-Currently, we are employing new minimally invasive procedures to treat a number of conditions using natural orifice transluminal endoscopic surgery, more commonly known as NOTES.
+Our surgeons were also among the first to perform antireflux surgery and repair hiatal hernias laparoscopically.
+We employ new minimally invasive procedures to treat a number of conditions using natural orifice transluminal endoscopic surgery, more commonly known as NOTES.
 During these procedures, an endoscope is passed through a natural orifice of the body, where an internal incision is made to the stomach, bladder or colon.
 The technique avoids any external incisions or scars.

 We pair patients and referring physicians with an experienced care coordinator who helps assess patient needs and coordinates all necessary appointments and tests.